 Lec.
 3 Lab.
 0 Cr.
 3 This course is the study and application of residential wiring including wire size, circuits, components and testing.
-Prerequisite: EEM 171.
+Prerequisite: EEM 171 or Instructor Approval.

 BCT 141 Fixtures and Installation

 Lec.
 3 Lab.
 0 Cr.
 3 This course is the study and application of planning and installing fixtures and devices.